rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 --------------------------------------

 There's a lot more to programming than the language you use.
-Being able to use a particular language well is just the very beginning.
-If you want to solve problems (which is what a computer is used for) then you need to get into a myriad other things, such as databases, GUI libraries, data structures, etc.
-While I don't agree with everything said,
-`this overview <http://www.wikihow.com/Become-a-Programmer>`_ might be useful.
+Being able to use a particular language well is just the very beginning, or rather, the *end* of the problem-solving process.
+If you want to solve problems (which is what a computer is used for) then you need to get into a myriad other things, such as databases, GUI libraries, data structures, etc.  While I don't agree with everything said, `this overview <http://www.wikihow.com/Become-a-Programmer>`_ might be useful.

 There are different paradigms in languages, such as procedural programming, object-oriented programming, functional programming and logic programming.
 There are many other words used, many marketing driven.
 You should get exposed to them all, or at least a large subset.
-This is why I like python for
+This is why I like Python for
 beginners: it's simple to start but you can get into some really advanced usage when you are ready.
 Ruby is probably like that, but I don't really know.